Home

 The second medal is the 1914 Star.
 The Star was awarded to those of the British and Indian Expeditionary Forces who served in France or Belgium between 5 August and midnight of 22–23 November 1914.

 The clasp shown on the 1914 Star was awarded to those who had served under fire or who had operated within range of enemy mobile artillery in France or Belgium during the period between 5 August and 22 November 1914.
 Approximately 145,000 clasps were issued, although the exact number is unknown since the clasp had to be claimed personally by the recipients, of whom a large number had either died before 1919 or neglected to apply.
-Many thanks to Mick Brand and Guy Aston of the Victoria Cross Trust for this information.
+Many thanks to Mick Brand and Guy Aston of the

 The medal in the middle of the group is the British War Medal.
 The British War Medal was instituted on 26 July 1919 for award to those who had rendered service between 5th August 1914 and the armistice of 11 November 1918.